thehappycheese/Unit_Aware_Parser_Calculator/readme_extras/reduction_orderings.md

 the goal is to generate a set of rewrite rules which are comprehensive enough to eliminate the need for `Non-Rewrite Proofs`.
 To that end, finding `Critical Terms` in the system is required.

+### 6.3.
+Structural Equality of Terms (Literally Equal)

+Terms are structurally equal if they share an exactly matching structure.
+In other words, the JSON representations are 'deeply equal'.

 ## 7. Critical Terms